BeniaminC/CS162_F20_W1/README.md

 - Basic error checking and validation
 - Test tables (good, bad, and edge cases)

-if you don't understand these concept, you should ask for help.
+if you don't understand these concept, you should ask for help by going to office hours.